-- Call UMBPD immediately at 410-706-6882 (6-6882 or 911 from an on-campus phone), or - ➤ Use a blue light emergency phone located throughout campus.
-It's not a panic button tell the police communications operator the location and nature of the emergency.
+- In an emergency, always call 911 - To report a nonemergency crime, call UMBPD at 410-706-6882 (6-6882 from an on-campus phone), or - Use a blue light emergency phone located throughout campus.
+It's not a panic button - tell the police communications operator the location and nature of the emergency.